anyscale/templates/templates/fine-tune-llm_v2/README.md

 ### How can I get even more control?

 This template fine-tunes with Anyscale's library `llmforge`, which uses [DeepSpeed](https://github.com/microsoft/DeepSpeed) and [Ray Train](https://docs.ray.io/en/latest/train/train.html) for distributed training.
-You can study main.py to find out how we call the `lmforge dev finetune` API with a YAML that specifies the fine-tuning workload.
-You can call `lmforge dev finetune` yourself and gain control by modifying the training config YAMLs in this template.
-For anything that goes beyond using `llmforge`, you can build your own fine-tuning stack on Anyscale.
+For anything that goes beyond using `llmforge`, you can build your own fine-tuning stack on Anyscale using libraries of your choice.

 ### What's with the `main` file that is created during fine-tuning?

 It's an artifact of our fine-tuning libraries.
 Please ignore it.